Open today from 8:00am to 4:00pm.

-Albuquerque Housing Authority is a public housing agency in Albuquerque, New Mexico that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Albuquerque Housing Authority is a public housing agency in Albuquerque, New Mexico that participates in the Section 8 Housing Choice Voucher, Public Housing, Rental Assistance Demonstration, and Section 8 Project-Based Voucher programs.

 Albuquerque Housing Authority serves Albuquerque.

 Last Updated on 04/15/2019.

 The Albuquerque Housing Authority (AHA) Public Housing waiting list is currently closed.
 The waiting list for all bedroom sizes was last open for three months from September until November, 2018.
 There is no notice of when this waiting list will reopen.

 Please note: The AHA offer 1-5 Bedroom units.